olaor/kbdcounter/README.rst

 Yes.
 I wrote it because I was curious on how many keystrokes I was making on a regular working day.

+And no. After adding the mute functionality it is very useful during meetings.

+The original author did a damn fine job making this program, silly or not.

 Known bugs
 ----------